 Get Ready for the Adjuster: The insurance carrier will probably send an adjuster, so you should be prepared for the adjuster to inspect the premises and examine relevant records and financial information.

 Document Any Damage Experienced: Carefully inspect the property and identify all structures that have been damaged.
 Meticulous notes should be maintained, so you can prepare a list of all damage you want to show the adjuster.
-When conducting this inspection, you might also want to take video or pictures in case there are later disagreements about damaged areas and the cause of the destruction.
+When conducting this inspection, you should take video or pictures in case there are later disagreements about damaged areas and the cause of the destruction.

 Furnish Proof of Loss: The insurer will request that you provide a sworn proof of loss.
 This document must contain the information requested to facilitate investigation of the claim.
 The sworn proof of loss must be signed and provided to the insurer within sixty days from the time it is initially requested by the carrier.